moveit/moveit.ros.org/documentation/contributing/code/index.markdown

 Please note that we rely on clang-format version **3.9**.
 Sadly, newer versions are not fully backward compatible.

 clang-format requires a configuration file in the root of your catkin workspace.
-The MoveIt! repo contains this file [here](https://github.com/ros-planning/moveit/blob/master/.clang-format).
+The MoveIt repo contains this file [here](https://github.com/ros-planning/moveit/blob/master/.clang-format).

 ### Command Line